scmacdon/AWSBlog/README.md

 **Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

-## Create an IntelliJ Project named AWS Blog
+## Create an IntelliJ Project named AWSBlog
 The following example generates a presigned URL that you can give to others so that they can retrieve an object from an S3 bucket.

 // Create an S3Presigner using the default region and credentials.